hyacinp/comp590-assignment2/README.md

 ### Thinking

-* Similar to the `eat()` method within the Philosopher class, the `think` method prints out that the philosopher is thinking to represent their thinking phase, followed by having the philosopher "sleep" for a brief duration.
+* Similar to the `eat()` method within the Philosopher class, the `think()` method prints out that the philosopher is thinking to represent their thinking phase, followed by having the philosopher "sleep" for a brief duration.

 ### Life Cycle

-Each philosopher that is instantiated goes through the lifedcycle of waiting to enter the dining table.
-Once they have acquired "permission" to enter the table, given that there is less than 5 people at the table, they enter the thinking phase as represented by the `think` method of the
+Each philosopher that is instantiated goes through the lifecycle of waiting to enter the dining table.
+Once they have acquired "permission" to enter the table, given that there is less than 5 people at the table, they enter the thinking phase as represented by the `think()` method of the
 Philosopher class.

 After thinking, each philosopher picks up their respective forks which is locked from being picked up by another philosopher by the `pickUpFork()` method.
 Once both forks are picked up, then the philosopher enters their eating phase which is induced by the `eat()` method.
-Then the philosopher indicates that they have finished eating by putting down BOTH of their respective left and right forks which is done through the `putDownFork` method.
-The `putDownFork` method also unlocks each fork after being put down in order for neighboring philosophers to be able to pick up their forks, and prevent starvation.
+Then the philosopher indicates that they have finished eating by putting down BOTH of their respective left and right forks which is done through the `putDownFork()` method.
+The `putDownFork()` method also unlocks each fork after being put down in order for neighboring philosophers to be able to pick up their forks, and prevent starvation.

 ### Other Ways Deadlock is Prevented